 Curricular Practical Training (CPT) is sort of like being employed while studying through your Master’s program in the US.
 It includes alternate work/study, internship, cooperative education, or any other types of required internship which is offered by sponsoring employers to students.
 A lot of students get the opportunity to pursue 6 months of CPT.
 There, students not only get industry exposure but also get paid a reasonable salary during the duration of the CPT.
 That lets you pay off at least 25% of your education if you land a good offer.
 You might hear of Optional Practical Training(OPT) from some sources, but be aware that this only applies once you finish your education.

-If you are diligent in trying for all these options there is a good possibility of you spending the least amount of money for your education in the United States.
+If you are diligent in trying for all these options to get funding for education abroad, there is a good possibility of you spending the least amount of money while studying.
 The only things left would be food and living.
 You can take a look at this video to find out how to eat healthy and stay healthy while studying in USA:

 Remember, if you are not successful in getting any of the financial aids mentioned above, then there is always the 5th option.
 Student loans give you unbelievable interest rates and a 1 to 2-year deferral on installment payments post completion on your course.
 Research well before making decisions that might impact your pocket in the future.
 Good luck with all your endeavors.
 If you have any success stories, do share with the iSchoolConnect community.
 You can email us at firstname.lastname@example.org

 Please leave your comments and questions about studying abroad.
 We at iSchoolConnect are always glad to help with study abroad related questions.
 Visit the Students Home Page for help with applying to universities abroad and avail benefits like 2-week turnarounds, application waivers, and so much more!
 Know all about the different scholarships for studying abroad, how to apply for student loans, Financial documents required for studying abroad, and more.
 Click here to check out more helpful blogs!